Hunterdon County New Jersey Property Search

 What are the due dates for paying property taxes?

-Property taxes in Hunterdon County are usually due February 1, May 1, August 1, and November 1 each year.
-Payments are made to the municipal tax collector where the property is located.
+Property taxes in Hunterdon County are due quarterly on February 1, May 1, August 1, and November 1.
+A 10-day grace period applies to each installment for timely payments.

 How are property taxes determined?

-Property taxes are calculated by multiplying the property’s assessed value by the local tax rate.
-The rate includes levies from the municipality, county government, school district, and other local services.
+Property taxes are determined by multiplying your property’s assessed value by the annual tax rate.
+This rate covers funding for municipal operations, local school districts, and county government services.

 What are the property notices I should know about?